pythonnz/rules/bylaws/event_organisers/event_organisers.md

   - Python New Zealand social media accounts where required: Bluesky, Facebook, LinkedIn, Mastodon
   - the Python New Zealand (“NZPUG”) mailing list
-- assisting event organisers with a **communication channel** on our Slack chat platform, available for coordinating event organisation and communication with members/participants (e.g., #meetup-yourcity)
+- assisting event organisers with a **communication channel** on our Discord chat server, available for coordinating event organisation and communication with members/participants (e.g., #meetup-yourcity)
 - assisting event organisers with **branded material** used in running events (e.g., laminated posters for various purposes at the venue)